-Application Deadline: August 1, 2022
+Application Deadline: August 1, 2023

-The following is an overview of the SAEMF Research Large Project Grant.
+The following provides an overview of this grant.
 For complete instructions on applying, please see the Detailed Instructions.For submission instructions and SAEMF policies, visit How To Apply.
-For answers to other common questions, visit our Grants FAQ, or email firstname.lastname@example.org.
+For answers to other common questions, visit our Grants FAQ or email firstname.lastname@example.org.

 PURPOSE OF THE AWARD

-- Answer important scientific questions in emergency medicine
+- Answer important scientific questions in emergency medicine.

-- Foster the growth of the recipient
+- Foster the growth of the awardee.

 An applicant for the Research Large Project Grant must: